Bioconductor/coursehelper/README.md

 Before this app existed, we would tediously print out slips of paper with the urls and pass them out, and this involved typing and making mistakes.

+To control when a course appears on the [app url](https://courses.bioconductor.org/) See Note in `app/controllers/welcome_controller.rb`

+To control when the generated instances automatically terminate See Note in `lib/tasks/cron.rake`

 <a name="hosting"></a>
 ## Hosting and Administration